Ongomobile/Lets_Share_Code/README.md

 ---

 ## Description
 This Repository is a place to share code and to help each other learn more.
 We all have lots of skills we can offer.
 Instead of always taking from open source let give back.
 Hopefully this repository will evolve in to a place to do so.
-This is not a place for self promotion.

 #### Technologies